appleforyou/CuteCapture-RoomTimer/README.md

 # Note on the timing method

-As mentioned above, the timer assumes 60fps which is slightly different from the real framerate of "60fps" games, so your results will not equate exactly to real time.
-This is done for readability's sake.
-If for some reason you want to compare it to real time, you will get a more accurate number by adding up the total frames and then dividing it by the true framerate (probably 59.8261 fps for DS, but not all games may match this.)
+As mentioned above, the timer assumes 60fps, but most DS games are actually 59.8261 fps.
+There's no way to cleanly convert this to seconds + extra frames, so readability was prioritized.
+As a speedrun practice tool the most important function is to see the difference in frames.
+If you want to do the real-time math for whatever reason, you can convert seconds to 60 frames each before dividing by the real frame rate.